-Direct Transit Charge \$2,107.00 Sailing Delay Charge.
-Shall be levied for each hour or fraction thereof that the vessel departure delayed beyond its scheduled departure from a British Columb port, provided that no charge will be levied for delays of one hour less and further provided that the charge shall not exceed a period of 12 hours in any 24 hour period per hour e is ia II or e d Slow Down Charge.
-Shall be levied for each hour or fraction thereof that a vessel's arrival at U.S. or BC port is delayed when vessel chooses not to maintain i normal safe speed capabilities for reasons determined by the vess and not the pilot, and when the a ts or difference in arrival time is one hour, or greater from the arrival time had the vessel maintained its normal safe speed capabilities.
+Direct Transit Charge \$2,107.00

+Sailing Delay Charge.
+Shall be levied for each hour or fraction thereof that the vessel departure is delayed beyond its scheduled departure from a British Columbia port, provided that no charge will be levied for delays of one hour or less and further provided that the charge shall not exceed a period of 12 hours in any 24 hour period.

+Slow Down Charge.
+Shall be levied for each hour or fraction thereof that a vessel's arrival at a U.S. or BC port is delayed when a vessel chooses not to maintain its normal safe speed capabilities for reasons determined by the vessel and not the pilot, and when the difference in arrival time is one hour, or greater from the arrival time had the vessel maintained its normal safe speed capabilities.

 Cancellation Charge.
 Shall be levied when a pilot arrives at a vessel for departure from a British Columbia port and the job is canceled.
-The charge is in addition to the applicable direct transit charge, standby, transportation and expenses. \$525.00 Transportation Charge Vancouver Area.
-Vessels departing or arriving at ports in the Vancouver-Victoria-New Westminster Range of British Columbia. \$514.00 Transportation Charge Outports.
-Vessels departing or arriving at British Columbia ports other than those in the Vancouver- Victoria-New Westminster Range. \$649.00
+The charge is in addition to the applicable direct transit charge, standby, transportation and other than those in the Vancouver-Victoria-New Westminster Range.

+Transportation Charge Vancouver Area.
+Vessels departing or arriving at ports in the Vancouver-Victoria-New Westminster Range of British Columbia.

+Transportation Charge Outports.
+Vessels departing or arriving at British Columbia ports \$283.00 per hour